NitorCreations/nameless-deploy-tools/README.md

 A common analogy for cloud infrastructure has been to move from having pets with names that need lots of looking after, to cattle that has at most id's.
 It's time to move to the industrial age from the agrarian era.
-The infrastructure our applications runs now comes and goes and we know at most some statistical information about the actual executions.
+The infrastructure our applications runs now comes and goes, and we know at most some statistical information about the actual executions.
 Run times, memory usage, used bandwidth and the like.
 We no longer know even the id's of the things that actually run the code.
 Hence - nameless.